WNS-Team/WNS-Team/README.md

   + <details>
       <summary>This trifecta sharpens my ability to:</summary>

-    - 🔍 Deconstruct malicious code (understanding attack vectors and payload behavior),
-    - 🛠️ Identify security flaws (exploring memory corruption, logic errors, and misconfigurations),
-    - 💡 Develop mitigations (bridging offensive insights with defensive strategies).
+        🔍 Deconstruct malicious code (understanding attack vectors and payload behavior), 🛠️ Identify security flaws (exploring memory corruption, logic errors, and misconfigurations), 💡 Develop mitigations (bridging offensive insights with defensive strategies).

+        By dissecting threats and probing for weaknesses, I refine my skills in both exploiting and hardening systems—a cycle that fuels growth in cybersecurity.
+    </details>

 {.grid-list}
-    </details>

-By dissecting threats and probing for weaknesses, I refine my skills in both exploiting and hardening systems—a cycle that fuels growth in cybersecurity.